misiekofski/JavaForTesters-gradle/src/main/java/a_introduction/README.md

 - string name
 - int age

-Print a string in the format "Name, is X years old and is (under)age" depending on whether the age variable is less than 18 or not.
+Print a string in the format "Name, is X years old and is (under/of)age" depending on whether the age variable is less than 18 or not.

 ### Task 6
 Use ternary operator to write it shorter: